JustinPattek/Digin/README.md

 </h2>
 <ul>
 <li>woman's purse - show your hand to someone,
-<p>equip: look at players hand and take 1 coin
+<br>equip: look at players hand and take 1 coin

 <li>bomb - discard a card and don't put a card back in the map,
-<p>equip: make player discard a card, then discard the bomb (on opp's turn only)
+<br>equip: make player discard a card, then discard the bomb (on opp's turn only)

 <li>sword - do nothing,
-<p>equip: make them opponent discard equipment card
+<br>equip: make them opponent discard equipment card

 <li>Magic Frog - if you have the flag, you have to swap it for this
-<p>(if you have an ability card you must put it down and change the frog to a show card)
+<br>(if you have an ability card you must put it down and change the frog to a show card)
-<p>equip: look at players hand and make them use the pickup (maybe any ability) ability of one of their cards
+<br>equip: look at players hand and make them use the pickup (maybe any ability) ability of one of their cards

 <li>dirt pile - do nothing,
-<p>equip: do nothing.
+<br>equip: do nothing.

 <li>rock - you trip and discard your equipment
-<p>equip: do nothing
+<br>equip: do nothing

 <li>ability - Use once by discarding
-<p>(get a dirt pile in it's place)
+<br>(get a dirt pile in it's place)

 <li>runnin' boots - do nothing,
-<p>equip: take 2 turns if you land on a player
+<br>equip: take 2 turns if you land on a player
-<p>(can be used for an infinite combo)
+<br>(can be used for an infinite combo)

 <li>gum - dont move next turn,
-<p>equip: opponent doesnt move next turn
+<br>equip: opponent doesnt move next turn
-<p>(idk if i like this)
+<br>(idk if i like this)

 <li>shovel - too good?
-<p>HAVE TO SHOW THE CARD YOU GET
+<br>HAVE TO SHOW THE CARD YOU GET

 <li>gold doubloons - points?
-<p>TWO TYPES - 1's and 3's (START OUT WITH 3: 1's)
+<br>TWO TYPES - 1's and 3's (START OUT WITH 3: 1's)

 <li>a shop item (equip to set up a shop)
-<p>(the challenge is how to make people not attack you and shop instead but not make it too OP)
+<br>(the challenge is how to make people not attack you and shop instead but not make it too OP)
-<p>PUT SHOP BACK FACE-UP AND WHEN PEOPLE LAND ON IT THEY "SHOP" WITH YOU
+<br>PUT SHOP BACK FACE-UP AND WHEN PEOPLE LAND ON IT THEY "SHOP" WITH YOU

 <li>whiskey - carry it around to move on other peoples turns

 <li>dark shovel - take from graveyard
-<p>(set back is you have to discard all non-coins)
+<br>(set back is you have to discard all non-coins)

 <li>some sort of detective item that lets you look at the cards before you pick them up at no cost?

 <li>a wallet (or treasure chest)
-<p>get a coin from the graveyard when you pick it up
+<br>get a coin from the graveyard when you pick it up
-<p>equip: give a coin to player
+<br>equip: give a coin to player

 <li>3 valuable artifacts
-<p>equip effects:
+<br>equip effects:
 <ul>
 <li>take a card from a player's hand